carpentries/instructor-training/_episodes/20-checkout.md

     1. Submit a change (i.e. pull request) to fix an existing issue.
     2. Proof-read a lesson and add a new issue describing something to be improved.
     3. Provide substantive feedback on an existing issue or pull request.
-2. Take part in a [discussion session][discussion] with experienced instructors.
+2. Take part in a [community discussion][discussion] with experienced instructors.
 3. Prepare to teach a full Carpentries lesson (i.e. the content of one lesson repository).
 Then perform a 5-minute [live coding demo][demo] for that lesson starting at a point chosen by the session lead.

 > ## Checking Out Review with Questions and Answers